Adi-78/codebook/README.md

 Once your edited the code you are now good to go.

-open the window cmd and navigate to directory where you placed the code.
+Open the window cmd and navigate to directory where you placed the code.

 py meta_data_loader.py